ok100/lyvi/README.md

 - Downloads metadata from sites that are supported by [glyr](https://github.com/sahib/glyr)
 - Cache for downloaded metadata
 - Automatically update when song changes
-- Player control with cmus-like bindings (currently only cmus)
+- Player control with cmus-like bindings

 **User reviews:**